 Old Short Hills Road, Livingston, NJ

 There are no charges for services provided by the University Health Nurses or the University physician during regular office hours at Student Health Services.

 Health Services does not routinely provide class absence excuses.
 Conveying information regarding illness to the professor is the student’s responsibility.
-Excuses from class are an academic, not a medical policy.
-In the event the illness is prolonged for more than three (3) days, the student is required to notify the Dean of Student Life.
+Excuses from the class are an academic, not a medical policy.
+In the event the illness is prolonged for more than three (3) days, the student is required to notify the Office of Student Life.

 ll services provided by Student Health Services are confidential.
 No information is released without the written permission of the student.